jkuschner/processor_go_brr/specs/instruction_spec.md

    1. Bitwise or `dest_reg` w/ `other_reg` and store in `dest_reg`
    2. `dest_reg` can be any reg
    3. `other_reg` can be `r[4-7]`
-   4. TODO: Make sure all `or` instructions only use `r[4-7]` in program2
 6. bitwise xor              `xor [dest_reg]`
    1. Bitwise xor `dest_reg` and the reg number store in `r8` and store in `dest_reg`
-   2. TODO: change all xor instructions to mov + xor
 7. reduction xor            `rxr [dest_reg]`
 8. add immediate            `add [dest_reg] immi2`
    1. TODO: change all adds to have <3 as immi.
 Can use mov and shift to get bigger numbers